CatsOfMrXue/STT_demo/README.md

 ```

 Visit `http://localhost:5001` in your browser.
 The interface now includes a microphone button so you can record audio directly in the page, or upload an existing file.
 Provide your API key, optionally override the base URL, choose a model, and submit the audio to receive a transcription.

+### Streaming option

+Enable the **Stream transcription while recording** switch to send audio chunks to the server as they are captured.
+The server calls OpenAI's `audio.transcriptions.with_streaming_response.create` so the transcript area updates in near real time while you speak.